-An increase in the mortality rate would lead to an increase in the outstanding claims reserve.
-An increase of 10% in the mortality rate would lead to an increase in Best Estimate Liability of €2.3m (2017: €2.2m).
+An increase in the implied mortality rate would lead to an increase in the outstanding claims reserve.
+An increase of 10% in the implied mortality rate would lead to an increase in Best Estimate Liability of €2.0m (2019: €2.2m).

 The Company's technical provisions are also sensitive to changes in claims reporting and payment patterns.
 An increase in lags (between date claim incurred and date paid) would lead to an increase in the Best Estimate Liability, as more outstanding claims would be expected to materialise.
-An increase in lags of one month would, if all other assumptions remain unchanged, lead to an increase in Best Estimate Liability for claims outstanding of €6.0m (2017: €5.9m).
+An increase in lags of one month would, if all other assumptions remain unchanged, lead to an increase in Best Estimate Liability for claims outstanding of €5.7m (2019: €5.8m).